 The accent color is where the excitement is.
 Once you’ve chosen an attractive combination of field and trim, make it “pop” with an eye-catching accent color.
 It’s a tool to give life to an otherwise muted color scheme and draws attention to the important features of the house.

-The front door, shutters, and the windows frames (not the trim) are good places for accent colors.
-Windows painted with accent and trim colors together can be the most interesting part of the composition.
+The front door, shutters, and window frames (not the trim) are good places for accent colors.
+Windows painted with an accent and trim colors together can be the most interesting part of the composition.

-Get a couple of paint decks (those color wheels that fan out) from a couple of paint manufacturers to get started.
-Narrow your choices down to two or three paint schemes, then buy a quart of each color – AND a quart of several other colors that are nearby on the color strips.
+It used to be that you would go to a paint store and get a couple of paint decks (those color wheels that fan out) to get started.
+From there, you would narrow your choices down to two or three paint schemes, then buy a quart of each color – AND a quart of several other colors that are nearby on the color strips.